haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1b/DevOpsWithDocker_Part1b_learning_notes.md

 https://devopswithdocker.com/part-1/section-6
 =============================================

-- dockerizing existing projects from e.g. github repos (hopefully with informative README files)
+- dockerizing existing projects from e.g. github repos (hopefully with informative and up-to-date README files)
 - publishing own images to Docker Hub.
 Consisting of:

    1. some other ready-made docker image as the first layer, like node:latest  or nginx